Skip to main content

 The next repair event, Just Sew, is 7 October at the Sustainability Trust.
 Just Sew sessions are held on the first Saturday of every month, from 1pm to 4pm.

-For more information about funding see our website.
+See more information about our funding